rafalp/async-caches/docs/api.md

 ##### `value`

-JSON-serializable value to store in cache.
+JSON-serializable value to store in the cache.

 #### Optional arguments